theolepage/sslsv/README.md

 ## Acknowledgements

-sslsv contains third-party components and code adapted from other open-source projects, including: [voxceleb_trainer](https://github.com/clovaai/voxceleb_trainer), [voxceleb_unsupervised](https://github.com/joonson/voxceleb_unsupervised) and [solo-learn](https://github.com/vturrisi/solo-learn).
+*sslsv* contains third-party components and code adapted from other open-source projects, including: [voxceleb_trainer](https://github.com/clovaai/voxceleb_trainer), [voxceleb_unsupervised](https://github.com/joonson/voxceleb_unsupervised) and [solo-learn](https://github.com/vturrisi/solo-learn).

 ---

 ## Citations

-If you use sslsv, please consider starring this repository on GitHub and citing one the following papers.
+If you use *sslsv*, please consider starring this repository on GitHub and citing one the following papers.

 ```BibTeX
 @InProceedings{lepage2023ExperimentingAdditiveMarginsSSLSV,